Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 Updated Land Rates and Circle Values in Goa

-In 2025, Goa has revised the government guideline values (circle rates) for various towns and cities.
-This directly impacts the stamp duty, as duty is calculated on the higher of the sale price or circle rate.
+In 2025, the government has revised guideline values (circle rates) for different towns and cities, which directly impacts how much stamp duty you pay.

-- Even semi-urban zones like Vasco and Ponda have experienced significant hikes.
+- Semi-urban towns like Vasco and Ponda – significant increases too

 AI-Based Stamp Duty Calculations Introduced

-- Auto-calculate the applicable stamp duty and charges.
+- Auto-calculate correct stamp duty and registration charges

-- Suggest the accurate duty based on location, land type, and built-up area.
+- Suggest accurate duty based on land type, built-up area, and location

 1% Stamp Duty for Registered Housing Societies

-- The sale deed is executed collectively for all members.
+- The deed must be executed collectively for all members

 Documents Required for Property Registration in Goa